 (3) The district coordinator will review the application for completeness within five working days of receipt of the application.
 The applicant will be notified if there are deficiencies that need to be corrected.
 Once the application has been accepted by the district coordinator, procedural requirements for notice and hearings will be followed as set forth in 10 V.S.A.
-Chapter 151 and these rules.
+Chapter 151 and these rules. -Adopted April 7, 2006, eff.
+May 1, 2006, amended June 25, 2009, eff.
+July 10, 2009.

-Rule 70 Utility Line Jurisdiction, Installations and Applications

-(A) "Electrical lines, natural gas distribution lines, communication lines, and related facilities, directly associated and ancillary to those lines," means any wire, conduit, and physical structure or equipment, whether above, below, or on ground, used for the purpose of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A.
-Section 248; or, (2) a "broadcast or communication support structure" and any improvements ancillary to the support structure subject to the jurisdiction of Act 250 pursuant to 10 V.S.A.
-Section 6001c or 10 V.S.A.
-Section 6001(26).
+Rule 70 Utility Line Jurisdiction, Installations and Applications of transmitting, distributing, storing, or consuming of electricity, natural gas, or communications, but shall not include: (1) a line or facility that requires a certificate of public good pursuant to 30 V.S.A. § 248; or, (2) a "broadcast or communication support structure" and any improvements ancillary to the support structure subject to the jurisdiction of Act 250 pursuant to 10 V.S.A. § 6001c or 10 V.S.A. § 6001(26).